icpac-igad/e4drr/content/blog/code_standard/index.md

 ### 4.1 ECMWF Workflow System

-The European Centre for Medium-Range Weather Forecasts (ECMWF) uses an advanced workflow management system to coordinate complex meteorological and environmental forecasting tasks.
+The European Centre for Medium-Range Weather Forecasts (ECMWF) uses an advanced workflow management system ([ecFlow/pyflow](https://github.com/ecmwf/pyflow))[1] to coordinate complex meteorological and environmental forecasting tasks.
 This system handles diverse data inputs and manages the dependencies between different forecasting models and datasets.

-### 4.2 Impact-Based Forecasting with Perfect
+### 4.2 Impact-Based Forecasting with Prefect

-For Impact-Based Forecasting (IBF), where the focus is on predicting the potential impacts of weather events (e.g., flooding, extreme temperatures), it's critical to use a system that can manage multiple workflows and datasets simultaneously.
-We use Perfect, an open-source, managed service that orchestrates all components required for IBF.
+For Impact-Based Forecasting (IBF), which focuses on predicting the potential impacts of weather events such as flooding and extreme temperatures, it is critical to use a system capable of managing multiple workflows and datasets simultaneously.
+We utilize Prefect, an open-source, managed service that orchestrates all the necessary components for IBF.
+The development of Prefect, originally designed for financial risk management [2], provides significant motivation for its use in routine impact-based forecasting and positions it as a valuable tool from a risk assessment perspective.
+This approach aligns well with prevailing directives on weather and climate risk assessment, which advocate for conducting risk assessments whenever possible with whatever data is available.

 Key Features of Perfect:
 - **Data Ingestion**: Automatically ingests multiple data products needed for risk assessment, including meteorological data, GIS data, and historical impact data.